phpengine/drupal-hello/README.md

 Which will install Git and PHP5 if you don't already have them, Install Cleopatra Config Management, Clone this repo, change directory into it, use a Cleopatra autopilot file to install Dapperstrano, Phlagrant and Virtualbox, Then Install the Virtual Machine for this project and Configuration with Phlagrant.
+It will then bring up the Phlagrant box, run config management and install PHP, Apache, Selenium, Behat, PHPUnit, Jenkins, Jenkins Plugins, a Jenkins Build already configured to execute the tests, Virtual Hosts, Host Names.
+Everything will work out of the box after this.
+All a Managed, Reproducible, Infrastucture by (PHP) code Configuration.

-2) # That might take a while (30 minutes on my BT infinity), (it gets a base box, configures the Virtual Hardware, and runs Config Management and application deployment provisioners - all PHP)
+2) # That might take a while...
+30 minutes on my BT infinity, about 2GB of software downloadss
-   # ... but now you can browse the website...
-   # (as a bonus, unlike Vagrant this will also provision your host (hostname) for a nice URL)
+   # ... but now you can browse the website as a bonus, sthis will also provision your host (hostname) for a nice URL)
    http://www.drupal-hello.vm

 6) # And also browse a jenkins build, where you'll see executable tests in PHPUnit, Behat and Selenium.
 Hit Build Now